 - Include a personal statement explaining the rationale for your appeal and provide additional supporting documentation that addresses any documentation deficiencies or concerns we noted in our initial decision letter to you.

-- Please note that appeal requests are reviewed by an independent, external expert, in order to ensure a fair, unbiased review of your situation.
+- As with our initial review of requests, appeals are reviewed by an independent, external expert to ensure a fair review of your situation.

 - Wait for your request to be reviewed.
 Typically you will hear from us within 10 business days, unless your request is unusually complex (in which case we will keep you posted about the status of your request).